1886 English cricket season

+The 1886 English cricket season was the 23rd since the legalisation of overarm bowling.
+Poor results caused the temporary relegation of both Hampshire and Somerset from first-class status.
+England beat Australia three-nil in the Test series.
+(Note: Some eleven-a-side matches played from 1772 to 1863 have been rated "first-class" by certain sources.
+However, the term only came into common use around 1864, when overarm bowling was legalised.
+It was formally defined as a standard by a meeting at Lord's, in May 1894, of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
+The ruling was effective from the beginning of the 1895 season, but pre-1895 matches of the same standard have no official definition of status because the ruling is not retrospective.
+Matches of a similar standard since the beginning of the 1864 season are generally considered to have an unofficial first-class status.
+Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as top-class or, at least, historically significant.
+For further information, see First-class cricket.)

 Ashes tour

 The Australians (referred to at the time as the "colonials") toured England for the fifth time and ninth test series in 1886; however their results did not equal those of previous tours.
-Of a total of thirty-nine games, they won only nine, lost eight and drew twenty-two, which is the second worst record by a touring Australian side after the 1890 team.
+Of a total of thirty-nine games, they won only nine, lost eight and drew twenty-two, which is the second worst record by a touring Australian team after the 1890 team.

 Their poor results, including the loss of all three Tests with the last two being lost by an innings, were due to the decline of the key players, such as Fred Spofforth and Eugene Palmer who had made the 1882 team so strong, along with the absence of their former captain Billy Murdoch who was later to settle in England and assist Sussex.

 George Giffen headed both the batting and bowling averages for the tourists, and achieved the rare feat of twice taking sixteen wickets in a match during the season, with sixteen for 65 against Derbyshire and sixteen for 103 against Lancashire.
 No player was to again achieve the "double" of 1,000 runs and 100 wickets until Giffen returned to England in 1893.